How To Use Substack, for Readers

 When you subscribe, you are subscribing to a particular author’s particular newsletter and not to all of Substack.
 Subscribing means you’ll get any new post or article from that author emailed to you in your email inbox.

-When you enter your email address, you’ll get taken to a screen where you can choose to become a Paid subscriber or Founding member or to make a pledge for when they start offering paid subscriptions.
-You can easily choose Free and decide later.
+When you enter your email address, you’ll get taken to a screen where you can choose to become a Paid subscriber or Founding member.
+You can easily choose Free and decide later if you ever want to become a paid subscriber.

-You may see prompts to “Follow __ people” (you will see their activity in your home feed in the app or on the Web, but not receive their emails) or “Subscribe for free to _ publications.”
+You may see prompts to “Follow __ people” or “Subscribe for free to ____ publications.”
 These are readers and writers the writer of this particular Substack has recommended.
-Maybe you want to do this, remembering that you can always unsubscribe from people who aren’t a fit.
-But you can also uncheck or “Skip for now” your way through all the prompts.
+Feel free to uncheck or “Skip for now” your way through all the prompts.
 You don’t have to do anything you don’t want to here :-)

 3. Paid subscriber: